 Treaty negotiations in Victoria and South Australia represent a beginning in a shift in the Australian settler-Indigenous relationship.

-The Constitutional recognition process is working in parallel and now demands an Indigenous political presence in the nation’s law-making institution.
+The constitutional recognition process is working in parallel and now demands an Indigenous political presence in the nation’s law-making institution.

-Backing this political shift is the law of native title which is proving to have financial weight in the field of compensation and a judicial revival to see native title in a more holistic manner, including through commercial rights.
+Backing this political shift is the law of native title that is proving to have financial weight in the field of compensation and a judicial revival to see native title in a more holistic manner, including through commercial rights.

 Each of these elements might prove futile individually, but the combined and simultaneous impact gives rise to an air of change in the Australian psyche.
 This appears to be the biggest battle of them all.